fmselab/ct-competition/results/2023/index2023.md

 - The rules and general information about the first edition of the combinatorial testing competitions are published [here](https://fmselab.github.io/ct-competition/results/2022/index2022.html).
   - The results of the 1st edition of the CT Competition are published [here](https://fmselab.github.io/ct-competition/results/2022/Competition2022.html).

-- The rules and general information about the second edition of the combinatorial testing competitions are published [here](https://fmselab.github.io/ct-competition/results/2023/index2023.html).
-  - The results of the 2nd edition of the CT Competition are published [here](https://fmselab.github.io/ct-competition/results/2023/Competition2023.html).